Fall Oreo Brownies

 💭 Can you freeze brownies

-They defrost quickly so it really doesn't take any planning.
+They defrost quickly, so it doesn’t take any planning.

 Just put them on a plate for an hour or two and enjoy.